brunoclpinto/BUFY/docs/selection_providers.md

 Providers return domain-specific errors through `ProviderError`, which the CLI automatically maps into `CommandError`.
-Missing ledgers trigger "ledger not loaded" messages; filesystem failures from `LedgerStore` are passed through so the user can act on them.
+Missing ledgers trigger "ledger not loaded" messages; filesystem failures from the storage backend are passed through so the user can act on them.